Zabrimus/vdr-jonglisto/README.md

 1. Use the docker repository <https://github.com/Zabrimus/vdr-jonglisto-docker>.

 2. Build a war file which can be deployed in a running servlet container like jetty or tomcat.
+	> cd tools; ./build-logo-jar.sh

 	> ./build.sh war

 3. Build a runnable (hybrid) war file which either can be deployed  (see 2.) or can be started as normal application.
+	> cd tools; ./build-logo-jar.sh

 	> ./build.sh standaloneWar

 	> Start with java -jar vdr-jonglisto-0.0.1.war